replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

       ```
       curl https://kots.io/install/VERSION | bash
       ```
-      Where `VERSION` is the desired app manager version.
+      Where `VERSION` is the target app manager version.

     For more kots CLI installation options, including information about how to install or update without root access, see [Installing the kots CLI](/reference/kots-cli-getting-started).